ctorres345/TransformerDemoApp/README.md

 * Summon screen to recruit new units and create custom ones
 * Battle screen to simulate a Battle between your units
 * Added TeamBattleResultUseCaseImplTest and ValidateVersusTeamsUseCaseImplTest

+Version 1.0.1

+* Create ModelExtTest to add some testing for the extensions from that class
+* Create EditUnitViewModelTest and CustomUnitViewModelTest
+* Quality of life changes inside the CustomUnitDialog/EditUnitDialog
+* New Types added in order to easily test the rules in the battle mode.
+* Added custom type for custom stat creation for new units
+* Small UI refactor to avoid hardcoded strings